 If the offer is associated with a coupon or promotion code, simply click on the code and shop through the page that opens on the Origin website.
 Enter the code at checkout to see the updated discount price or free shipping offer.

-Codes that appear on PromotionCode.org as Staff Picks have been provided to us directly by Origin.
-Other codes may be submitted by our community users and, because of the volume of these user-submitted codes, can't be guaranteed to be valid for by PromotionCode.org.
+Codes that appear on PromotionCode.org as Staff Picks (those in green boxes, as opposed to blue boxes) have been provided to us directly by Origin.
+Other codes may be submitted by our community users and, because of the volume of these user-submitted codes, can't be guaranteed to be valid by PromotionCode.org.
 Be sure to read any comments associated with such codes before trying to use them.

 Latest Origin News